ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/08-singularity-mpi.md

  - In the `%environment` section: Set a couple of environment variables that will be available within all containers run from the generated image.
  - In the `%post` section:
    - Ubuntu's `apt-get` package manager is used to update the package directory and then install the compilers and other libraries required for the MPICH build.
    - The MPICH .tar.gz file is extracted and the configure, build and install steps are run.
-Note the use of the `--with-device` option to configure MPICH to use the correct driver to support improved communication performance on a high performance cluster.
+Note the use of the `--with-device` option to configure MPICH to use the CH4 device to support improved communication performance on a high performance cluster that provides support for this.
-   - The OSU Micro-Benchmarks .tar.gz file is extracted and the configure, build and install steps are run to build the benchmark code from source.
+   - The OSU Micro-Benchmarks .tgz file is extracted and the configure, build and install steps are run to build the benchmark code from source.
  - In the `%runscript` section: A runscript is set up that will echo the rank number of the current process and then run the command provided as a command line argument.

 _Note that base path of the the executable to run (`$OSU_DIR`) is hardcoded in the run script_.
 The command line parameter that you provide when running a container instance based on the image is then added to this base path.
 Example command line parameters include: `startup/osu_hello`, `collective/osu_allgather`, `pt2pt/osu_latency`, `one-sided/osu_put_latency`.